What are the compositions of cosmetic products?

 Can natural cosmetics be effective?

-1. Natural ingredients with proven effects
+1. Natural ingredients with proven effectiveness

 Examples are: